Tulip-Dev/tulip/doc/user/workspace.rst

 Complements about the workspace
 ===============================

-We had say a few words about the toolbar located at the bottom of the workspace in :ref:`workspace_panel` but we have not yet explained the use of the buttons 2 and 3 : Search and Python.
+We have said a few words about the toolbar located at the bottom of the workspace in :ref:`workspace_panel` but we have not yet explained the use of the buttons 2 and 3 : *Search* and *Python*.

 .. _workspace_complements_search: